selmanj/istio.github.io/content/en/blog/2020/istioctl-analyze-ci/index.md

 default configured cluster specified in your `~/.kube/config` file, checking resources on the api-server for files.
 While discovering such problems is useful, it would be much better to catch these problems *before* they are applied to the api-server.

-This article will show how to setup a workflow that will leverage `istioctl analyze` to discover problems before they ever occur on your cluster.
+This article shows how to setup a workflow that leverages `istioctl analyze` to discover problems before they ever occur on your cluster.
+It will cover:

-## Treating configuration as code (GitOps)
+1. Defining a workflow for making changes to config
+1. Setting up a git pre-commit to ensure bad config never makes it past your repository
+2. Automatically running `istioctl analyze` against every pull-request opened to your repository
+3. Automatically running `istioctl analyze` against a combination of a live cluster and an incoming pull-request

+## GitOps and continuous integration

 {{< idea >}}
 (Describe gitops approach to managing config.
 Link to